By international standards, New Zealand is a safe and easy country to live in.

 The Community Law website has more information.

-FGM is against the law in New Zealand under the Crimes Act, even if the woman or girl wants it done.
+Female genital mutilation (FGM) or 'cutting' is against the law in New Zealand under the Crimes Act, even if the woman or girl wants it done.
 There is a maximum jail term of seven years for anyone found guilty of practising FGM.

 It is also illegal to make any arrangement for a New Zealand citizen or resident or child to leave New Zealand for FGM to be performed or to encourage any person in New Zealand to perform FGM on a New Zealand citizen or resident outside New Zealand.